 Having launched its first research center in late 2007, with only a few years in operation, CyI has demonstrated its keen ability to successfully conduct scientific research and to attract scientists of international repute.
 It is now pursuing a large number of research projects, many of them funded by the European Commission, including an ERC Advanced Grant.

 A Graduate School acts as the Institute’s Education arm, which trains researchers for senior posts in academia as well as industry and government bodies.
 It offers high quality doctoral programs grounded in the research environment of the respective research centers.

 One of Caesar's rewards to Cleopatra was the restoration of her kingdom to the island of Cyprus, which had been detached by Rome.
 As a parting gift from Ceasar, a bronze coin of Cleopatra with her infant son, Caesarion was minted in Cyprus, in 47 BC.

-The logo of The Cyprus Institute is based on the stylized Kypr, updating it and adding the letter 'I' to represent the word 'Institute'.
+The monogram of The Cyprus Institute is based on the stylized Kypr, updating it and adding the letter 'I' to represent the word 'Institute'.
 The logo of compise of the monogram, the name of the Institute and its mission though its three major outputs Research, Technology and Innovation.